 - Schedule an appointment in the app (Mondays to Fridays, 8:00 AM to 6:00 PM) for a video call to verify your identity.
 Wait for the confirmation email from CIBI.

-- On your scheduled appointment, a Know-Your-Client process is conducted to verify that you are requesting for your own credit report.
+- On your scheduled appointment, a Know-Your-Client process is conducted to verify that you are requesting your credit report.
 This is done via a video call on Google Meet.
 Wait for a verifier from CIBI to initiate the call.

 - Pay the mandatory fee for a credit report with a credit score.
 Multiple payment channels are provided by CIBI.

-- Once character verification is successful, and payment is settled, CIBI will send your credit report with a credit score to your registered email address.
+- Once character verification is successful and payment is settled, CIBI will send your credit report with a credit score to your registered email address.

 Important Reminder: the CIBI App is temporarily unavailable due to the integration of the app’s Know-Your-Customer (KYC) feature.
-You may still request for your credit report with a credit score through the web app version10.
+You may still request your credit report with a credit score through the web app version10.